Outstanding Language Arts Educator

 Awards are presented annually at the OCTELA Spring Conference.

 All nominees must be a member of OCTELA.
 Each nominator must be either a member of OCTELA or a building principal.
-Nominators may use the award nomination form to submit their nominations.
+Nomination forms can be printed and mailed in or submitted through our online Google form.

-If you have any questions, please contact Virginia McCormac at email@example.com
+If you have any questions, please contact Josh Younge at firstname.lastname@example.org

 To be selected as an OCTELA Outstanding Language Arts Educator, nominees must clearly demonstrate each of the following criteria as described in the Ohio Standards for the Teaching Profession.
 Outstanding Language Arts Educators will achieve exemplary scores in four of five areas on the scoring guide.